georgianastasov/null-ref-academy-restful/README.md

 3. An overview of everything happening on the platform.
 4. Information management.
 5. User management.
-6. Creation of news from the IT sphere and about the platform.
+6. Creation of courses, articles and news from the IT sphere and about the platform.

 ## :chart_with_upwards_trend: Product perspective
 The implemented platform has great potential for future development and improvement with the addition of many engaging and useful functionalities.
 With the development of e-learning and new technologies, the developed platform will also develop and support.
 Adding new features will make this kind of software competitive in the market and extremely popular.